cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > Since the `format` instruction allows to decouple the formatting template from the values being applied to the template, Mindcode is unable to apply the print merging optimizations to the `format` instruction, even when their arguments get resolved to constant values during optimizations.
 Use compile-time formatting instead of run-time formatting whenever possible for more efficient code.

 > [!TIP]
 > Print merging optimizations can utilize the `format` instruction for more effective optimizations.
 To make sure the optimizations do not interfere with the `format` instructions placed into the code by the user, the optimizer only uses the `{0}` placeholder for its own formatting.
-This leaves the remaining nine placeholders, `{1}` to `{9}`, for use in the user code.
+This leaves the remaining nine placeholders, `{1}` to `{9}`, for use in the code itself.
 If you do use the `{0}` placeholder in your own code, the more efficient optimization using the `format` instruction will be disabled.

 > [!WARNING]
 > The `printf()` function has two forms depending on the language target:
 > - For ML7A and lower, the `printf()` function performs compile-time formatting, and can take both formattable string literal and a standard string literal as the format argument.
+The `printf()` function is deprecated under ML7A and lower.
 > - For ML8A and higher, the `printf()` function performs the run-time formatting described in this chapter.
 >
 > When migrating from Mindustry Logic 7 to Mindustry Logic 8, replace all occurrences of `printf("` with `print($"` in your codebase.

 ## Remarks

-The `remark()` function has the same syntax as the `print()` function and supports both the plain text output and compile-time formatting modes just lke the `print()` function does.
+The `remark()` function has the same syntax as the `print()` function and supports both the plain text output and compile-time formatting modes just like the `print()` function does.
 It also produces `print` instructions, but the way these instructions are generated into the code can be controlled using the [`remarks` option](SYNTAX-5-OTHER.markdown#option-remarks):

 * `none`: remarks are suppressed in the compiled code - they do not appear there at all.
 * `passive`: remarks are included in the compiled code, but a jump is generated in front each block of continuous remarks, so that the print statement themselves aren't executed.
 This is the default value.